-In 2016 a group of 10 students entered CERN’s Beamline for Schools competition with a proposal to re-create the Fitch Cronin experiment with kaons.
-They built a cloud chamber which they proposed to take to CERN, and set up an interactive web-page to crowd source the necessary analysis and to enable students from around the world to get involved.
+A group of ten students entered CERN’s Beamline for Schools competition with a proposal to recreate the Fitch Cronin experiment with kaons.
+They built a cloud chamber which they proposed to take to CERN, and set up an interactive webpage to crowd source the necessary analysis and to enable students from around the world to get involved.
 While not one of the winning two teams selected to run their experiments on CERN beamlines, the Perse team was one of 29 runners-up whose entries drew special praise.

 Students hear regularly from eminent physicists, both through our own ’42’ programme of speakers or on trips, such as to the Cambridge Physics Centre Lectures at the University’s Cavendish Laboratory and the Big Bang Fair.

 We offer Extension Physics (see above), along with help with applications and preparation for interviews.